OriginProtocol/origin-js/README.md

 # origin-js

 origin-js is a library of javascript code and Ethereum smart contracts which allow anyone to create decentralized marketplaces, including for fractional usage.
-It is an open source projectd created by [Origin Protocol](https://www.originprotocol.com/).
+It is an open source project created by [Origin Protocol](https://www.originprotocol.com/).

 To learn more about Origin Protocol, please read our [product brief](https://www.originprotocol.com/product-brief) and [whitepaper](https://www.originprotocol.com/whitepaper) for a high-level description of what we're building and why it matters.
 Our official website is [https://www.originprotocol.com](https://www.originprotocol.com).